jordanekay/CocoaText/README.md

 To use these keybindings within Xcode requires a second representation of each keybinding to be included in `/Applications/Xcode.app/Contents/Frameworks/IDEKit.framework/Versions/A/Resources/IDETextKeyBindingSet.plist`.
 These are in the form of key-value pairs, with the name as the key and a comma separated list of selectors as the string value.
 I added these in a separate “Custom Bindings” section, based on the template defined in `IDETextKeyBindingSetTemplate.plist`.
 The actual keyboard shortcuts used will mirror those defined in `~/Library/KeyBindings/DefaultKeyBinding.dict`.

+Be sure to back up this .plist file each time you update Xcode, or your keybindings will be lost.
+You will need to manually move this backup file to the proper location each time the app has been updated.

 Commands
 ---
 * __Select Next Word__ — Selects the next word in the document, starting with the one under the cursor.
 Repeated application selects each subsequent word.